samboy/MaraDNS/CODE_OF_CONDUCT.md

 * Please do not assume that a poorly done joke has been done to actually denigrate a group of people without looking at the context of the joke, including when the joke was made and the reason for the joke.
-* Please do not attack somone or assume someone is a terrible person because they hold a political or other opinion one may disagree with, unless a reasonable person would infer the political belief and/or opinion in question is unacceptable.
+* Please do not attack someone or assume someone is a terrible person because they hold a political or other opinion one may disagree with, unless a reasonable person would infer the political belief and/or opinion in question is unacceptable.